-This conversation heart squish bag science project is a mess free, quick to conduct sensory activity for your little one that makes for a good conversation about colors.
+This conversation heart squish bag science project is a mess-free, quick to conduct the sensory activity for your little one that makes for a good conversation about colors.
 Do you have a bag of conversation hearts laying around to use?

 Use up sweet treats and conduct a sensory experiment at the same time.
 See what happens when you leave conversation hearts in a bag of hair gel – you may be surprised at the result!

 A gallon size bag

 Tape (to tape over the top of the bag once closed, if desired)

 A Sharpie marker